lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 # Advanced *Gosec* features

+In this part of the tutorial you will learn about some other useful functionalities of *Gosec*.

 ### Severity and Confidence

-Talk about how in large programs SAST tools might detect a lot of potential vulnerabilities.
-Depending on requirements and other things like time and money it might only be necessary or possible to focus on the most important and severy vulnerabilities.
-Gosec therefore have a way of filtering these out.
-Show example of gosec showing ALOT of vulnerabilities and then changes setting to only show high severity and such to show that it is now clearer.

-Execute the following command to run `gosec` on all Go files in the current directory:
+By default, Gosec reports all potential vulnerabilities it detects, regardless of their severity level or the certainty of whether they are true positives (i.e., actual vulnerabilities).
+Depending on the security requirements of the project, you may want to filter out vulnerabilities based on a minimum severity and confidence level.
+This approach means that the found vulnerabilities are more likely to be actual security issues and since these have a higher severity it is most likely these issues that you would want to focus on first.

+In *Gosec* there are three severity levels and three confidence levels: low, medium and high.
+The following command tells *Gosec* to find all security vulerabilities of a minimum severity level of medium and a minimum confidence level of medium:

+`gosec -severity medium -confidence medium ./...`{{exec}}

+You can see several issues were found, but if we instead change the minimum severity level to high we find only one issue:

-`gosec -severity medium ./...`{{exec}}
+`gosec -severity high -confidence medium ./...`{{exec}}

-This command scans all Go files in the directory and its subdirectories based on the severity level of the vulnerabilities, and filter out the issues with a lower severity than the given value.

 ### Handling false positives

-talk about how SAST tools will always have false positives.
-It might be that the tool detects something that isnt actually a vulnerability or it might be that the vulnerable behaviour is intended.
-Show example of a false positive.
-Fix it in the code.
-Then run gosec again to show that it now does not highlight it.
+With all SAST tools there there is the problem of false positives...